jischr/taraforboulder/content/en/issues/content/safecommunity.md

 ### Parks
 Boulder’s parks are treasured shared community spaces.
 I have been advocating for them to be clean and well-maintained.
 I support Boulder’s current safety and preservation initiatives, including the ban on propane tanks, tents, and camping in public spaces.
 ### Public Schools
 We must increase safety in the areas directly surrounding our schools, especially Boulder High School.
-I support enforcing the camping ban, closing off the space surrounding the school, and enforcing a drug-free zone.
+I support enforcing the camping ban and enforcing a drug-free zone.

 ## Combating Property Crime
 ### Neighborhoods